 As a for instance, I run this blog as well as my gaming blog Improved Initiative.
 Both blogs have ads on them, which aren't worth much in this age of AdBlock, but folks who like my work and who want to support me can tip me by Buying Me A Ko-Fi, or becoming patrons on The Literary Mercenary's Patreon page.
 Additionally, I write articles for websites like Infobarrel and Vocal, both of which pay me based on the popularity of my posts.

-And in case that wasn't enough (because it isn't), I also write short stories, RPG story and mechanics, and books.
+And in case that wasn't enough (because it isn't), I also write short stories, RPG story and mechanics, and books, which you could find on my Amazon author page!

 |Books just like this one, in fact!|